Continuous Improvement of Responsible Care Activities

-In accordance with the “Act on the Rational Use of Energy”, we collect data on the amount of energy consumed at all of our business establishments and submit this data to the national government, along with data on our energy consumption rate.
-Our energy consumption (crude oil equivalent) in FY2017 reduced compared to that of previous fiscal year.
-We have a product matrix that covers a wide range of products, from commodity chemicals to agrochemicals, pharmaceuticals and functional products for electronic materials.
+In accordance with the "Act on the Rational Use of Energy", we collect data on the amount of energy consumed at all of our business establishments and submit this data to the national government, along with data on our energy consumption rate.
+Our energy consumption (crude oil equivalent) in FY2020 decreased by 2.7% compared to that of previous fiscal year through energy saving, etc. We have a product matrix that covers a wide range of products, from commodity chemicals to agrochemicals, pharmaceuticals and functional products for electronic materials.
 This is why we calculate it not based on simple quantity of production but based on sales.
-This consumption rate improved from the previous fiscal year by 7.6%.
-This is attributed mainly to conversion of the fuel from heavy oil and naphtha to natural gas.
-In FY2018, our head office was relocated to a highly energy-saving-efficient building (PAL / ERR Stage 3).
+This consumption rate improved from the previous fiscal year by 2.9%.

 Initiatives to Reduce Energy Consumption (Logistics)

 As a cargo owner, we work together with Nissan Butsuryu Co., Ltd., a group company which handles our logistics operations, to promote the rational use of energy for transportation.
-In FY2017, the amount of energy consumption in crude oil equivalent increased from the previous fiscal year.
-However, the energy consumption rate was improved.
-We will continue striving to improve our energy consumption rate through measures such as promoting modal shifts, replacing vehicles with energy-saving and practicing eco-driving.
+In FY2020, although the amount of energy consumption in crude oil equivalent increased from the previous fiscal year, the energy consumption rate was improved.
+We have received the Eco Rail Mark certification in 2018, and we will continue striving to improve our energy consumption rate through measures such as promoting modal shifts, replacing vehicles with energy-saving and practicing eco-driving.

 Use of Renewable Energy